Studying for the tests

 With the introduction of the Foundation Licence in October 2005, courses are offered by various radio clubs and State associations aimed at providing students with the introductory level of radio knowledge required by the Foundation licence.

 Refer to the WIA website for current details of clubs and the how and where of exams for all licence grades.
-Look under the heading Become a Radio Amateur for details.
+Look under the heading Your Amateur Radio Licence for details of licence classes and clubs offering training.
 There is a sample Foundation Licence examination paper available for download, as well as a list of Learning Organisers who can give you information about your options for learning what you need to know to pass exams.

 For the Amateur Standard licence, theory texts and courses for the former Novice licence should be considered.